 If you can cook, you can make soap!
-Or more precisely, if you can follow a recipe.
+Or more precisely, if you can follow a recipe you can make soap.
 Maybe the better comparison is with baking.
 Some of my most successful attempts at bread and pizza dough involved measuring flour, yeast, and salt to the nearest gram on a trusty kitchen scale.
 But soap also has a lot in common with good old fashioned cooking.
 You mix stuff.
 You heat stuff.
 You mix some more stuff.
 Then you mix all of the other stuff you previously mixed, and if you do it right, it smells good.
 (Also, a fair amount of drink might be involved in cooking, baking, and/or soapmaking.)

 Back in the days of the legendary Capp Street House, cooking was a skill we pretty much learned by accident.
-Adam and I were both gifted the Great Funemployment of the Late 2000s.
+Adam and I were both gifted the Great Funemployment of the 2008 Recession.
 We had a lot of time on our hands and not a lot of cash.
 One way to maximize potential beer money was making dinner on-the-cheap.

-On maybe a more philosophical note, I was trying to publish a book, and Adam was trying to land a job as a UI designer, both of which were large, long-term goals.
+On a more philosophical note, I was trying to publish a book, and Adam was trying to land a job as a UI designer, both of which were large, long-term goals.
 And even if we put in a lot of effort, success was still uncertain.
 On the other hand, roasting chicken quarters and russet potatoes or whipping up a loaf of soap were relatively small tasks that could be broken up into 20-minute chunks of work.
 With instant results.

 Looking at it a different way, a nice meal prepared with your own hands is a great end in itself, but it might also prove to be the quintessential gateway addiction.
 If you're not careful you might soon find yourself gathering acorns to mash into acorn flour or squashing 20 lbs of plums into a re-purposed olive oil drum to ferment over the summer for some incredible late-fall plum wine.
-I may even see you at the farmers market behind a booth some day soon.....
+I may even see you at the farmers market behind a booth some day soon.